 Sheds are somewhere to escape the stressful world and domestic arguments.
-I read once that 47per cent of men had spent a whole day in their shed, a surprisingly low figure in my opinion.
+I read once that 47 percent of men had spent a whole day in their shed, a surprisingly low figure in my opinion.

-In a recent survey, just under half of respondents said the they would be 'lost' without this sanctuary and an extreme case of wanting to get away from it all occurred when a Weymouth man spent a year hidden inside one to avoid his creditors.
+In a recent survey, just under half of the respondents said they would be 'lost' without this sanctuary and an extreme case of wanting to get away from it all occurred when a Weymouth man spent a year hidden inside one to avoid his creditors.

 Some men have an old chair and shelf full of books in there, others like Dylan Thomas, in his 'loveliest of sheds', and Roald Dahl write the books.
-Tourists now come from all over the world to take photos of these literary dens, or in George Bernard Shaw 's case, his 'writing hut'.
+Tourists now come from all over the world to take photos of these literary dens, or in George Bernard Shaw's case, his 'writing hut'.

 What you can achieve in a shed is practically limitless.

 You may have seen advertising relating how Bill Hewlett and Dave Packard started their giant computing company in one.
-Silicon Valley born in a shed, now there's a thought.
+Silicon Valley was born in a shed, now there's a thought.